bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.8.0+20201110  Add page to export the event log 1.7.3+20200306  Improvements to error reporting
+    1.9.0+20211120  Allow updater to continue after an MD5 error 1.8.0+20201110  Add page to export the event log 1.7.3+20200306  Improvements to error reporting
     1.7.2+20190623  Set max execution time and memory limit for all updater stages